|

 mantra-repetition in Hindu practices, with Sanskrit in any number of scripts, is

+well-known to many sects in India as well.
 Mantras were originally conceived in the great Hindu scriptures known as the

 Vedas.
 Within practically all Hindu scriptures, the writing is formed in